lfost42/clarityops/docs/templates/maturity_map.md

 ## 🧠 Understanding
 - Defines and reaffirms **scope of impact**, distinguishing affected vs. unaffected areas.
 - Adds relevant context (environment, configuration, recent changes).
-- Summarizes the customer’s **pain points** to show empathy and alignment.
+- Summarizes the customer's **pain points** to show empathy and alignment.
 - Identifies and resolves gaps in understanding before proceeding.
 - Adheres to **swarm cadence** when clarity is lacking.